yosebyte/nodepass/docs/en/how-it-works.md

    - Listens for control connections on the tunnel endpoint
    - When traffic arrives at the target endpoint, signals the client via the control channel
    - Establishes data channels with the specified TLS mode when needed
+   - Supports bidirectional data flow: connections can be initiated from either server or client side

 4. **Client Mode Operation**:
    - Connects to the server's control channel
    - Listens for signals indicating incoming connections
    - Creates data connections using the TLS security level specified by the server
    - Forwards data between the secure channel and local target
+   - Supports bidirectional data flow: data flow direction is automatically selected based on target address

 5. **Protocol Support**:
    - **TCP**: Full bidirectional streaming with persistent connections